-In 2008 Senate Bill 125 became law, declaring that the State shall fund any actuarially determined employer contribution rate above 22% for the Public Employees' Retirement System (PERS) or 12.56% for the Teachers' Retirement System (TRS) out of the State's general fund.
-This change was designed to address stress municipal employers were experiencing due to high actuarially determined percentage of payroll amounts to pay for actuarially assumed unfunded liabilities of the retirement systems.
-In 2015 the General Accounting Standards Board Statement 68 (GASB 68) was enacted, updating reporting and disclosure requirements related to pension liabilities.
+In 2008, Senate Bill 125 became law, declaring that the State shall fund any actuarially determined employer contribution rate above 22% for the Public Employees' Retirement System (PERS) or 12.56% for the Teachers' Retirement System (TRS) out of the State's general fund.
+This change was designed to address the stress municipal employers were experiencing due to high actuarially determined percentage of payroll amounts to pay for actuarially assumed unfunded liabilities of the retirement systems.
+In 2015, the General Accounting Standards Board Statement 68 (GASB 68) was enacted, updating reporting and disclosure requirements related to pension liabilities.
 One of the key changes was requiring a government that is committed to making payments on a pension system's unfunded actuarial assumed liability (UAAL) on behalf of another entity to record the liability as a debt of the government making the payment.
-As a result of GASB 68 \$5.8 billion of long-term debt was added to the State's fiscal year 2015 Comprehensive Annual Financial Report for a total of \$6.0 billion of UAAL owed by the State.
+As a result of GASB 68, \$5.8 billion of long-term debt was added to the State's fiscal year 2015 Comprehensive Annual Financial Report, for a total of \$6.0 billion of UAAL owed by the State at that time.

-This debt will be paid over the next 21 years with annual payments determined based on a variety of actuarial assumptions, and the evolving experience at it occurs.
+This debt will be paid through fiscal year 2039, with annual payments determined based on a variety of actuarial assumptions and the evolving experience as it occurs.
 The assumption with perhaps the greatest impact on future payments is the assumed rate of return on invested assets.
-While the actuarial assumption is that the PERS and TRS invested assets will earn 8% per year over the next 21 years, if the earnings rate is 7% the total State payments increase by approximately \$8 billion.
-Lower earnings rates will result in similar increases in required State payments.
+As of June 30, 2017, the actuarial assumption was that the PERS and TRS invested assets will earn 8% per year.
+According to the PERS and TRS CAFR as of June 30, 2018, if the earnings rate is 7%, the 1% reduction in the rate of return on investments increases the net PERS and OPEB liability by approximately \$2,662,649,000 and net TRS and OPEB liability by approximately \$1,251,335,000.
+Effective January 11, 2019, the Alaska Retirement Management Board voted to change the actuarially assumed rate of investment return from 8% to 7.38%.